 Storage: Cool and dark place, at temperature 12-15°С.

-Grande Cuvee is estate grown and bottled, oak fermented and oak aged red Bulgarian wine, blend of Merlot, Cabernet Sauvignon and Malbec, with Protected Geographical Indication Thracian Lowlands.
+Grande Cuvee is Midalidare estate grown and bottled, French oak aged and partly oak fermented red Bulgarian wine, blend of Merlot, Cabernet Sauvignon and Malbec, with Protected Geographical Indication Thracian Lowlands.

 Terroir: Karaliets and Dabovets vineyards